The definitive guide to SLAM & mobile mapping

 When the robot moves, the SLAM takes that initial position estimate, collects new data from the system’s on-board sensors, and makes a new (and improved) position estimate.
 Once that new position estimate is known the map is updated in turn, which completes the cycle.

 By repeating these steps continuously, the SLAM tracks the robot's path as it moves through the asset.
-At the same time, it builds a detailed map.
+At the same time, it builds a detailed map, showcasing the practical application of SLAM in creating comprehensive mobile mapping systems.

 The evolution of SLAM